© Wiley Periodicals, Inc.

 2. Every manuscript and revision must be submitted electronically through the ScholarOne Manuscripts (formerly known as Manuscript Central) web site for Aggressive Behavior at http://mc.manuscriptcentral.com/ab.
 Please follow the instructions on the web site carefully.
 You will need to register as an author the first time you use it, but, after that, the process will be quicker.
 The manuscript itself is submitted as a Word file through the web site.

-3. Manuscripts must be word processed, double spaced in 11 point font or greater and must follow APA Style (See www.apastyle.org ).
-Spelling should follow Webster's Dictionary (American) or the Shorter Oxford English Dictionary (British).
+Manuscripts must be word processed, double spaced using a standard 12-point font, such as Times New Roman or Ariel, and must follow APA Style (Publication Manual, 6th edition, see www.apastyle.org).
+Spelling should follow Webster's Dictionary (American).
 The first page of a submission should contain the manuscript title, the list of authors with each one's institutional affiliation, and the name, address, e-mail, and phone numbers of the corresponding author.
 It may also contain the date that the current draft was written.
-The second page should contain only an abstract of 250 words or less.
+The second page should contain only an abstract of 250 words or fewer.
 The organization of the rest of the manuscript should follow the APA Style guidelines.
-While there are no specific page limits, full research papers should be as concise as possible, without sacrificing documentation of results.
 For studies on humans, a clear statement must be provided concerning informed consent, and that the study was conducted after Human Experimentation Review by the relevant committee.
 Research articles should meet the editorial standards stated.
 Manuscripts are not blind reviewed, and authors need not remove identifying information from the text.
 Authors of articles submitted to Aggressive Behavior are also expected to adhere to the American Psychological Association’s 'Ethical Standards for Research and Publication' (See Section 8 of the 2002 Ethics Standards at www.apa.org/ethics/code/index.aspx ) including the specified standards for ethical treatment of both human and animal participants (e.g., informed consent for human participants, human treatment of animals).
 Aggressive Behavior also requires all contributing authors to reveal any possible conflict of interest in the conduct and reporting of research (e.g., financial interests in a test procedure, funding by pharmaceutical companies for drug research).
 Such conflicts should be specified in the Authors Note accompanying a submission.

 4. Illustrations should be planned with the proportions of the journal page in mind, i.e., 8.5 inches by 11 inches.
 All color images will be produced in full color in the web version of the journal, but authors will be charged for the cost of reproducing color figures in the print version.
 Consequently, black and white figures are recommended.